dvsdimas/crypto-execution/README.md

 # Structure

-Logically it consist with two components: Execution Module (EM) and Exchange connectors (EC).
+Logically it consists with two components: Execution Module (EM) and Exchange connectors (EC).

 Execution Module (EM) provide REST API for trading.
 It just save command in DB and by request can provide information about the state of execution.